-- Original provider signature is missing (stamped signatures are not acceptable) - Provider Medicaid identification number is missing - Beneficiary Medicaid identification number is missing - Claim submitted on an unaccepted claim form (older claim form version).
-[Note: DC Medicaid accepts CMS1500 (08/05), 2006 ADA Dental, and UB04 claim forms.] - Writing not legible
+- Original provider signature is missing (stamped signatures are not acceptable) - Provider Medicaid identification number is missing - Beneficiary Medicaid identification number is missing - Claim submitted on an unaccepted claim form (older claim form version). - Writing not legible

 Any claim that is RTP'd will be accompanied by an RTP letter.
 If the claim was submitted as a paper, the original claim can be corrected.
 If the claim was originally submitted electronically, it can be resubmitted electronically or be transferred to paper for resubmission.